RTEMS/rtems-docs/eng/fv/refinement.rst

 Specifying Refinement
 ---------------------

-Using the terminology of the RTEMS Test Framework Section (in this document) each Promela model is converted into a set of Test Cases, one for each complete scenario produced by test generation.
+Using the terminology of the :ref:`RTEMSTestFramework` each Promela model is converted into a set of Test Cases, one for each complete scenario produced by test generation.
 There are a number of template files, tailored for each model,